mwbowers/mwbowers.github.io/reference/asna-qsys-runtime-job-support/exceptions-cpfxxxx/cpf2182-exception.md

 title: CPF2182Exception Class
 ---

-The exception that is thrown when: Not authorized to library -library-name-.
+The exception that is thrown when Not authorized to library {0}

 **Namespace:** ASNA.QSys.Runtime.JobSupport <br/>
 **Assembly:** ASNA.QSys.Runtime